magic-note.ai — guide — 120×42

 BlockWhat it doesHow to add

-📝 TextMarkdown-formatted writing.
-Supports headers, bold, italic, lists, code, tables.Default block on every new card
+📝 TextMarkdown-formatted writing — headers, bold/italic, lists, code, tables, checkboxes.Default block on every new card

 🌐 Web PageFull article text imported from a URL, with optional AI summary.Toolbar → Import URL, or ⌘U